pwrstudio/txtblock/whitepaper.md

 connecting with the historical lineage of the book pure text (unicode) with markdown formatting + meta header

+more popular files will be more widely

+But we might also

 ### client

+cross-platform: web, phone.

+unified reading experience.

 similar to medium, filling a empty space in the ebook reader market

-cross-platform

-clear line between private and public (encrypted and stored locally until published, and then irrevocably public)
+clear line between private and public (encrypted and stored locally until published)

+open to alternative clients…

 ### Additional considerations
 — anonymity